dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3273: Economic measures can enhance personal autonomy.
+### T3273: Personal freedom and autonomy stem from economic growth.

 |Support|
 |---|